 print data

-There is also a simple Python example that was written for us by Femto Trader.
-There is a small example, for more information you can find on GitHub, check python-eodhistoricaldata.
+There is also a simple Python example that was written for us by Femto Trader, for more information you can find on GitHub, check python-eodhistoricaldata.

 import requests